This page covers our work in Colombia, Ecuador and Panama.

 Education

 We help displaced, migrant and refugee families keep their children in school, and work with youth and adults so they can complete their education and find safe vocational training opportunities.
-We continue to work with schools to reach people with educational materials and kits, identify challenges and solutions to ensure continuity of education and ensure those who are out of school are not neglected.
+We continue to work with schools to reach people with educational materials and kits, identify challenges and solutions to ensure continuity of education, and ensure those who are out of school are not neglected.

 Information, counselling and legal assistance (ICLA)

-Our ICLA team provides reliable and up-to-date legal services on access to documentation, access to the refugee status procedure, and other regularisation mechanisms.
-We also provide legal services to claim or exercise rights that are denied or violated for refugees and migrants.
+We also provide legal services to help people claim or exercise rights that are denied or violated for refugees and migrants.
 These populations face particular challenges in enjoying their housing rights.
-So, we work with justice mechanisms – traditional, state-based and collaborative resolution mechanisms - to help prevent evictions and collaboratively resolve disputes.
+So, we work with justice mechanisms – traditional, state-based and collaborative resolution mechanisms – to help prevent evictions and collaboratively resolve disputes.

 Shelter and settlements

 Access to shelter is essential for one’s dignity, privacy, health, and physical and social protection.
 Our shelter and settlements teams provide access to adequate shelter solutions for affected people across all phases of displacement.
-This ranges from rapidly deployable emergency shelter solutions that can save lives, to supporting early recovery and promoting durable solutions.

-Water, sanitation and hygiene (WASH) promotion
+Water, sanitation and hygiene promotion (WASH)

-Without sufficient safe water for drinking and personal hygiene, it is difficult to stay healthy and combat the pandemic.
+Without sufficient safe water for drinking and personal hygiene, it is difficult to stay healthy and combat the Covid-19 pandemic.
 We provide infrastructure and equipment for water and water treatment, as well as hygiene and sanitation kits.
-We also teach good hygiene practices and we help displaced, migrants and refugee families to achieve better living conditions.

 Livelihoods and food security

-When displaced people, migrants or refugees do not have access to food supplies, NRC provides food assistance.
-We promote livelihood strategies that protect, restart, and strengthen the ability of individuals and households to earn a living.
+We promote livelihood strategies that protect, restart and strengthen the ability of individuals and households to earn a living.
 The inclusion of host communities in this response is key to preventing discrimination and xenophobia.

 Cash transfers

 In times of crisis, cash-based humanitarian assistance enables people in need to buy food, hygiene products or pay rent.
 We make electronic transfers through different means (such as smartphones or electronic payment cards) to displaced people and host communities.
-We also provide vouchers, coupons or cards that can be exchanged for a specific amount of goods and services.

 Emergency response

-When a new emergency arises, we provide humanitarian assistance to communities where no permanent field presence has yet been or can be established.
 We are present in border areas where migrants and refugees need assistance.
-We provide food, water, hygiene kits, legal assistance, protection and promote access to temporary shelter.
+We provide food, water, hygiene kits, legal assistance and protection, and promote access to temporary shelter.
 We also help displaced, migrant and refugee children to go to safe learning environments during acute emergencies.